sdonohoo/forecasting/retail_sales/OrangeJuice_Pt_3Weeks_Weekly/README.md

 | 11 | 40 | 155 | 157 | 158 |
 | 12 | 40 | 157 | 159 | 160 |

-Note that week 40 is the first week in the dataset.
 The gap of one week between training period and forecasting period allows the store managers to prepare the stock to meet the forecasted demand.
+Besides, we assume that the information about the price, deal, and advertisement up until the forecast period end week is available in each round.

 # Format of Forecasts